The Winning Recipe to Most Business Sales

 BUSINESS BROKERS specialize in the sale of "profitable" businesses.
 Good ones are experts at finding buyers and closing the deal.
 They are paid a percent of the sale when the business changes hands.
 If your business is small or isn't performing well, you may have challenges getting good service from a broker.
 (Instead, consider a consulting service and sell it yourself.)

 REAL ESTATE AGENTS who specialize in the sale of commercial properties can be very helpful if your business is real estate centered, such as office buildings, car washes, and hotels.
 Their fees are usually less than a business broker's.
 But beware.
-Most agents will list a business publicly, which may damage the business by scaring away customers and employees.
+Many agents will list a business publicly, which may damage the business by scaring away customers and employees.

 ACCOUNTANTS & ATTORNEYS play essential roles in business sales.
 A good accountant can help prepare your books, and a qualified attorney should assist in closing the deal.
 They may be all you need if you already have your buyer.
 If you still need a buyer, consider handling that yourself or hiring a broker or an agent.